Why Search for Street Art?

 Do you ever wonder what they mean?
 We do.
 And the answers are as varied as the works.
 Some pieces suggest multiple storylines, not surprisingly, since they are works of art.

-Some are political, full of anger and despair, easily tied to a time of strife in a country.
+Some works are political, full of anger and despair, easily tied to a time of strife in a country.
 Others are doodles by novices trying to develop the skills to express themselves, first, through thin line lettering, then by bubble letter Graffiti.
 As their skills mature, later works involve more complex drawings involving an array of materials and expansive thematic content.

-Some works are painted by kids, gang members, or amateurs just starting out in their twenties and thirties, tagging objects with their one line signatures.
+Other works are painted by kids, gang members, or amateurs just starting out in their twenties and thirties, tagging objects with their one line signatures.
 These people are known as taggers and bombers (because they “bomb” public places with their illegal paintings).
 Some are meaningless, mindless visual ramblings, also the works of a tagger or bomber.

 Why do Graffiti artists bomb subway cars?
 They want maximum exposure.
 Millions of people see these cars.

 To the contrary, some local governments commission or invite artists to create public art murals.
 Vancouver, British Columbia and Chapel Hill, North Carolina, are two cities that commission public art works.

 Vancouver holds an art festival every year inviting renowned artists from around the world to paint their works on structures in various areas of the city.
 Many murals are in the Mount Pleasant area of Vancouver.